benbodhi/feydar-monorepo/SETUP.md

 4. Under **"Source"** section, click **"Add Root Directory"** (if not already visible)
 5. Set **"Root Directory"** to: `packages/bot`
 6. Go to **"Deploy"** section (or **"Settings"** → **"Deploy"**), set **"Start Command"** to: `node src/bot.js`
    - **Note:** Railway will automatically run `pnpm install` before starting.
-The bot doesn't need a build step, so `node src/bot.js` is sufficient.
+The bot doesn't need a build step, so no build command is needed.
 7. Go to **"Variables"** tab and add environment variables:
    - `DISCORD_TOKEN`
    - `DISCORD_CHANNEL_ID`